cppalliance/safe-cpp/proposal/type.md

 Local objects start off uninitialized.
 They're initialized when first assigned to.
 Then they're uninitialized again when relocated from.
 If you want to _destruct_ an object prior to it going out of scope, use _drp-expression_.
 Unlike Rust's `drop` API,[^drop] this works even on objects that are only potentially initialized (was uninitialized on some control flow paths) or partially initialized (has some uninitialized subobjects).

 Consider a function like `std::unique_ptr::reset`.[^unique_ptr-reset] It destructs the existing object, if one is engaged, and sets the unique_ptr to its null state.
-But in our safe version, unique_ptr doesn't have a default state.
+But in our safe version, box doesn't have a default state.
 It doesn't supply the `reset` member function.
 Instead, users just drop it, running its destructor and leaving it uninitialized.

 You've noticed the nonsense spellings for these keywords.
 Why not call them `move`, `copy` and `drop`?
 I wanted to avoid shadowing those common identifiers and improve results when searching code or the web.